26616d703b/Java.Applications.MailR/README.md

-# Java.Applications.MailR
+# MailR

-Through this project I learned how and when to use the protocol providers supported by the JavaMailAPI (i.e, smtp, imap, pop3, etc.).
+Through this project I learned how and when to use the protocol providers supported by the JavaMailAPI.